cosmincatalin/homebrew-tap/README.md

 # homebrew-tap
-Homebrew tap for application developed by Cosmin SANDA
+Homebrew tap for applications developed by Cosmin SANDA